 Much of the Christian world does not like Paul’s teaching.
 His letters are the constitution of the Christian faith, and yet many twist the teachings to support their man-made theology.
 End up avoiding Law vs Grace in their preaching.

 People cannot comprehend the awesome light found in Law vs Grace, the 10 commandments vs Jesus, or The Tree of Knowledge of Good and Evil versus The Tree of Life, so they end up balancing Paul’s words with their own understanding and theology.

 “I only read the portion written in red” is a common phrase among religious Christians today.
 They are saying that they ONLY recognize the words of Jesus as scripture.

 Paul boldly explains that the ten commandments are the power of sin and that we ought to be dead to the 10 commandments, but many Christians cannot handle this truth.

 The light is too bright.
 The easiest way out would be to go back to the dispensation before the finished work of Jesus on the cross and put Christ’s words above Paul’s.
 Many Christians seem to forget that the letters of Paul are the words of our risen Christ.

-Peter has something to say about this:
+But Peter has something to say on this matter:

 Our beloved brother Paul, according to the wisdom given to him, has written to you, as also in all his epistles, speaking in them of these things, in which are some things hard to understand, which untaught and unstable people twist to their own destruction, as they do also the rest of the Scriptures.